Who the program is for

 The Master of Pharmaceutical Medicine program (program code 9370) is designed for those experienced professionals with advanced knowledge who wish to enter the Therapeutics industry (pharmaceutical, biotechnology or medical technology industries) or those who wish to deepen their understanding of their chosen career path.
 It provides a deep understanding of the principles of therapeutic product development, regulation and use.

-The program is offered online and will take a minimum of one year full-time equivalent to complete.
+The program is offered online and will take a minimum of one year full-time equivalent to complete, and most of our students opt to undertake their studies part-time.

 To fulfil the program requirements students must satisfactorily complete six core courses plus two electives, each worth 6 units of credit, totalling 48 units of credit.